- Cambridge-Isanti Schools

 III.
 RESPONSIBILITY

-- The Director of Teaching and Learning shall be responsible for curriculum development and for determining the most effective way of conducting research on the school district’s curriculum needs and establishing a long range curriculum development program.
+- The Director of Teaching and Learning shall be responsible for curriculum development and for determining the most effective way of conducting research on the school district’s curriculum needs and establishing a long-range curriculum development program.
 Timelines shall be determined by the superintendent that will provide for periodic reviews of each curriculum area.

-- A district advisory committee shall provide assistance at the request of the Director of Teaching and Learning.
-The advisory committee membership shall be a reflection of the community and, to the extent possible, shall reflect the diversity of the district and its school sites, and shall include parent, teacher, support staff, student, community residents, and administration representation, and shall provide translation to the extent appropriate and practicable.
+- The district advisory committee membership shall be a reflection of the community and, to the extent possible, shall reflect the diversity of the district and its school sites, and shall include teachers, parents, support staff, students, and other community residents, and administration representation, and shall provide translation to the extent appropriate and practicable.
 Whenever possible, parents and other community residents shall comprise at least two-thirds of advisory committee members.

 - Within the ongoing process of curriculum development, the following needs shall be addressed: